mongodb/docs/source/reference/mongos.rst

 .. option:: --test

-   This option is for internal testing use only, and runs unit tests without starting a :option:`mongos` instance.
+   This option is for internal testing use only, and runs unit tests without starting a :program:`mongos` instance.

 .. option:: --upgrade